-ENGL 518 (3-3-1) Technology and the Language Arts Curriculum: The course will provide students with the ability to use emerging technologies, especially the computer and the videodisc, to enhance the language arts classroom.
-Word processing and composition; the use of style checkers and editing programs, computer-assisted and computer-managed instruction, the electronic bulletin board, and video discs will be examined in the light of recent research into their effectiveness as pedagogical tools.
+ENGL 518 (3-3-1) Technology and the Language Arts Curriculum: The course will provide students with the ability to use computers and multimedia to enhance the language arts classroom.
+Word processing and composition; the use of style checkers and editing programs, computer-assisted and computer-managed instruction, multimedia, and social media will be examined in the light of recent research into their effectiveness as pedagogical tools.
 Students will design and implement a syllabus for a computer intensive language arts course.